ghi-electronics/Documentation/endpoint/tutorials/networking.md

 ## MQTT

-MQTT, and other common protocols, are supported through one of the many available NuGet packages. `DotNetty.Codecs.Mqtt` is the one used by Azure SDK for example.
+MQTT, and other common protocols, are supported through one of the many available NuGet packages. `DotNetty.Codecs.Mqtt` is the one of the common ones for example.